nicoleteague/finance/README.md

     <h1>Finance Projects</h1>
     <p><a href="javascript:window.close();">This repository consist of finance-related projects.</a></p>
     <h2>1.
 Stock Price Predictor</h2>
     <p><a href="javascript:window.close();"> Stock Price Predictor predicts the future stock price for a ticker.
-Libraries used are yfinance, nimpy, pandas, tkinter, and datetime.
+Libraries used: yfinance, nimpy, pandas, tkinter, and datetime.
 Disclaimer: this tool is not financial advice and should not be used to make financial decisions. </a></p>
 </body>
 </html>